andrewscheiner/NBAPlayoffPredictor/README.md

 The NBA regular season packs 82 games per team—but how much of it truly predicts what matters most: the playoffs?

-This project explores whether regular season performance, as captured by box score statistics, can forecast playoff outcomes.
-Using neural networks trained on small, game-by-game chunks (5–10 games at a time), we simulate how a fan or analyst might “learn” about a team’s postseason potential over time.
+This project explores how accurately NBA regular season data can predict playoff outcomes using neural networks trained on game-by-game statistics.
+The goal is to identify patterns in predictive accuracy as the season progresses, uncovering whether certain segments of games better indicate postseason success.
+By addressing doubts about the regular season’s value, this study offers potential insights to enhance sports analytics, inform league policies, and showcase the dynamic applications of machine learning in real-world scenarios.

 We aim to answer:
 - Can we predict if a team will **make the playoffs**?
-- Can we estimate how far a team will go—**1st round exit, Finals, or champions**?
+- Can we estimate how far a team will go—**1st round exit, Finals appearance, or NBA Champions**?
 - Are **later season games more predictive** than early ones?
 - Does **game-by-game** vs **rolling averages** impact prediction quality?